snehapanda06/SKILLLAB_PROR-2026-TrinityRoulette/README.md

 - iteration?

 **Response:**
+We learned the importance of creating a clear and attractive design, making controls easy to understand, improving user interaction, and refining the setup through multiple iterations based on testing.

 ## 18.4 If You Had One More hour

 What would you improve next?

 **Response:**
+We would improve the casing finish, add more sound and lighting effects, refine the display interface, and perform additional gameplay testing for an even smoother experience.
 ` `

 ---